Lipo 6 Review- Does This Fat-Loss Supplement Really Work?

 Another suggested, “For beginners I suggest taking at least one pill a day just so your body gets use to it.”

 Another user stated, “I’ve been taking Lipo-6 for about two weeks.
-I feel light headed at times and very anxious.”
+I just don’t feel anything.”

 We also found a user that took a chance despite the advice of others.
-He shared, “People said it was to dangerous, so i bought it anyways and I ended up loving it.”
+One reported, “People said it was ineffective, so i bought it anyways and it ended up working.”

 The Science – “Verifiable Claims?”

 The Nutrex Research website states Lipo-6 will cause dramatic fat loss in a short period of time.
 Sadly, we can’t find any published clinical evidence to support this claim.
 There are a few ingredients that have been tested, but any findings don’t relate to this formula.
 At DietSpotlight, we believe finding documented science is critical.
 Without it, we raise the red flag.